W3r5l3y/exEco/README.md

 # exEco

-exEco is a Django-based sustainability application for the University of Exeter, designed to promote and track sustainable practices in a fun and engaging way.
+exEco is a Django-based sustainability application designed for the University of Exeter.
+It promotes and tracks sustainable practices in an engaging and interactive way, combining gamification elements with educational content.

+---

+## **Features**

+- **Forum**: A discussion board for users to share ideas and engage in sustainability-related conversations.
+- **Garden**: A 9x9 grid-based feature where users can design and maintain a virtual garden, reflecting their sustainability efforts.
+- **Bin Game**: A fun and educational game to teach proper waste segregation.
+- **Transport Tracking**: Strava-linked functionality to track eco-friendly transport activities like walking, cycling, and running.
+- **QR Scanner**: Scan QR codes at specific locations to learn about sustainability efforts and earn rewards.
+- **Shop**: An in-game shop for users to redeem rewards.
+- **Leaderboard**: Compete with others by earning points through sustainable actions.

+---

 ## **Project Setup**